mohabg/SLogo/API_EXERCISE.md

 ###How is the GUI updated after a command has completed execution
 The GUI is returned the state of the simulation after a command is executed.
 This state package will hold all the data that the GUI needs to draw.

+The Main class will be responsible for initializing the IDE.
+The IDE will be split into the GUI and a Reader which reads the input from the user.
+This input is then passed in to the Parser, which parses the input and generates a list of commands.
+These commands will be passed in to the TurtlesController or the Logic classes depending on the nature of the command.